 This is a widely circulated statement, but it really doesn’t hold up.
 4-stroke and 2-stroke machines can both be very dependable and last a long time.
-This is especially true with newer machines, but you might see more lifetime mileage from a 2-stroke.
+This is especially true with newer machines, but you might see some more lifetime mileage from a 4-stroke.

 Will 2-strokes Make a Comeback?